stlalpha/vision-2-bbs/README.md

 We were kids, working together on a software project, servicing users all over the country, in a mostly pre-internet world.

-We were friends, we spent an enormous amount of time on the phone and on party lines when someone had one.
+We were friends, we spent an enormous amount of time on the phone and on party lines when someone had one, hanging out talking and working on V2.

 It was amazing.